-The source of feedwater for industrial RO has one of the greatest impacts on the overall design of the unit, including the number of required filtration stages for pretreatment.
+The source of feedwater for industrial reverse osmosis has one of the greatest impacts on the overall design of the unit, including the number of required filtration stages for pretreatment.
 Feedwater must typically be pretreated to remove contaminants that would scale or foul the membranes in a reverse osmosis system.
 Cutting edge membrane technologies, combined with advancements in antiscalant chemistry, have vastly reduced pretreatment capital cost over the past decade.
 Water from a source that is stable in composition and temperature, such as a groundwater supply, will typically require a simpler pretreatment process than water from a seasonal or more complex water source, such as surface water or wastewater.

 2. Temperature and Flow Rate:

 The flux rate, or rate at which water passes through a membrane, varies markedly with water temperature.
 Warm water will flow much quicker through the membrane of a reverse osmosis system than cold water.
 For this reason, a variable frequency drive (VFD) is frequently specified on larger RO systems to maintain constant flow regardless of water temperature.
 However, this does NOT negate proper sizing of the RO to accommodate the feedwater temperature variable.
 Most industrial reverse osmosis systems are rated by the factory to treat water at an ideal temperature of 77° Fahrenheit.

 Water temperature and flow rate parameters must be taken into consideration during the design of a reverse osmosis system and pretreatment equipment.
-The coldest potential feedwater temperature must be determined and the reverse osmosis system size selected accordingly.
-If applied without taking into account actual operating temperature, especially during winter, reverse osmosis output will drop below design specifications.
+The coldest potential feedwater temperature must be determined, and the reverse osmosis system size selected accordingly.
+If applied without considering actual operating temperature, especially during winter, reverse osmosis output will drop below design specifications.